One Probe Won't Catch Them All: Towards Targeted Deception Detection: Abstract

 \section{Abstract}

 Linear probes are a promising approach for monitoring AI systems for deceptive behaviour.
 Previous work has shown that a linear classifier trained on a contrastive instruction pair and a simple dataset can achieve good performance.
 However, these probes exhibit notable failures even in straightforward scenarios, including spurious correlations and false positives on non-deceptive responses.
-In this paper, we identify the importance of the instruction pair used during training.
-Furthermore, we show that targeting specific deceptive behaviors through a human-interpretable taxonomy of deception leads to improved results on evaluation datasets.
+In this paper, we demonstrate that deception detection is inherently heterogeneous: while a single universal probe achieves modest improvements (+0.032 AUC), post-hoc oracle analysis reveals substantially higher potential (+0.108 AUC) when probes are matched to specific deception types, and synthetic validation experiments suggest this ceiling is achievable \emph{a priori} when the deception type is known in advance.
 Our findings reveal that instruction pairs capture deceptive \emph{intent} rather than content-specific patterns, explaining why prompt choice dominates probe performance (70.6\% of variance).
-Given the heterogeneity of deception types across datasets, we conclude that organizations should design specialized probes targeting their specific threat models rather than seeking a universal deception detector.
+Given this heterogeneity, we conclude that organizations should define their specific threat models and deploy appropriately matched probes rather than seeking a universal deception detector.